tjscientist/Yamaha-Preamp-Work/README.md

 ## Part Data Sheets

 This is pretty self explanatory.
 In the Part Data Sheets folder you will find data sheets for some of the parts in the preamp.
 Most of these are simply data sheets that are hard to find, so I included them here as an easy reference.
+Additionally, when I am researching acceptable alternatives, I put those data sheets in there as well.
 I may add more over time.

 ## TINA-TI Spice Files